Table of Contents

 Another option might be to wear photochromic lenses, which block out 100 percent of ultraviolet radiation.
 They are designed to protect the eyes from the harmful high-energy blue light by automatically darkening when coming into contact with that level of sunlight.

 The beach is not the only place where a person might have enough risk conditions for the formation of pinguecula.
 ABC News explains that during winter, fresh snow can reflect up to 80 percent of the ultraviolet radiation coming from the sun.
-People who ski, snowboard, or spend a lot of time in the snow should wear well-fitting ski goggles to avoid snow blindness and to protect their eyes from absorbing enough UV radiation that it causes pinguecula to grow.
+People who ski, snowboard, or spend a lot of time in the snow should wear well-fitting ski goggles to avoid snow blindness and to protect their eyes from absorbing enough UV radiation that it causes a pinguecula to grow.

 Dry Eyes and Eye Drops

-Dry eye disease can also be a contributing factor to the development of pinguecula.
-They tend to form in middle-aged or older people who spend a lot of time in the sun, but it is not unheard of for pinguecula to form in younger adults or even children.
-Anybody who spends a lot of time in the sun — without wearing sunglasses, hats, goggles, or anything else to protect their eyes — is at risk for developing pinguecula.
+Dry eye disease can also be a contributing factor to the development of a pinguecula.
+They tend to form in middle-aged or older people who spend a lot of time in the sun, but it is not unheard of for a pinguecula to form in younger adults or even children.
+Anybody who spends a lot of time in the sun — without wearing sunglasses, hats, goggles, or anything else to protect their eyes — is at risk for developing a pinguecula.